uwindsorcss/hub/app/views/pages/GUIDE.markdown

 - **Cracking the Coding Interview** - Eric highly recommends reading this book before getting into LeetCode for interview prep.
 You can find it on Amazon or probably a PDF online.
 - [Cracking the Coding Interview Solutions](https://github.com/careercup/CtCI-6th-Edition) - Online solutions for the problems in Cracking the Coding Interview.
 Harshdip recommends to try all the problems on your own and only looking for solutions once you have tried everything you know.
 - [HackerRank](https://www.hackerrank.com/) - Brandon highly recommends getting familiar with the  HackerRank editor and available languages.
 Many companies will supply a timed HackerRank coding challenge to be completed when applying to internships.
 It can also be used like LeetCode to solve hundreds of technical programming problems.
+- [Glassdoor](https://www.glassdoor.com/index.htm) - Eric highly recommends looking at a company's profile on Glassdoor if you're interviewing with them.
+Glassdoor allows people to post reviews, salaries and most importantly interview questions they've received from specific companies.

 ### Working in the U.S.A.